 - And manage escrow accounts if your home loan has impounds

-As noted, a mortgage loan servicer, also known simply as a loan servicer, is the company that collects your monthly mortgage payments.
+As noted, a mortgage loan servicer, also known simply as a loan servicer, is the company that collects your monthly mortgage payments once the loan funds.

 So really, there’s a good chance you’ll deal with your loan servicer a lot more than your mortgage lender, who may have only been in the picture for a month or so while your loan was originated.

-You see, many mortgage lenders focus on loan origination as opposed to servicing, so they’re happy to fund your loan and quickly sell it off for a profit, then rinse and repeat.
+You see, many mortgage lenders focus on loan origination as opposed to servicing.
+This means they fund loans, quickly sell them off for a profit, then rinse and repeat.

 The same goes for mortgage brokers, who fund your loan on behalf of a wholesale mortgage lender, which also may sell off the loan to a different servicing company shortly after it closes.